wahidurahman/journalz/README.md

-# Welcome to Journalz - Open-Source Newsletter
+# Welcome to Journalz, an Open-Source Newsletter

 I wanted to take some time out of my week and reflect on things I found cool!
 I think sharing and discourse make for a wonderful way of understanding and growing thought processes.
 This is why I am leaving my newsletter to be completely open to edits and merges.
 If you have a comment please do attach a Markdown file with what you have to say!